SathyaBhat/sathyabh.at/content/2017-05-23-mission-cooldown-reign-in-on-the-burning-hellforge-aka-how-i-cleaned-up-the-crud-off-my-cpu-heat-sinkfan.md

 The hesitation comes mainly because I had a torrid time when installing the heat sink the first time and didn't want to damage it.
 Off late the processor's been running hot and the CPU fan's been on overdrive pretty much all the time.
 Last week I was curious about the temperatures it was running at and HWMonitor - I wasn't prepared for this.

-{{< tweet 863777615315730432 >}}
+{{< tweet SathyaBhat 863777615315730432 >}}

 Basically the temperatures were close to Tj Max and I wonder how come the CPU wasn't throttling.
 With temperatures at this level, I had to do something about this.
-And egged on with support of <a href="https://twitter.com/ALPHA_Ronin" target="_blank" rel="noopener noreferrer">Alpha</a>, I decided it's time to clean it up.
+And egged on with support of <a href="" target="_blank" rel="noopener noreferrer">Alpha</a>, I decided it's time to clean it up.

 Here's what I bought to clean up: